Equal Employment Opportunity FAQs

-What does it mean to be an EEO/AA employer?
+What does it mean to be an Equal Opportunity employer?

 I want to advertise for open positions in media sources that reach a broader population.
 Are there specific media sources that I can target?

 Yes.
-You may contact Talent Management and Operations for assistance with finding the sources that will reach a diverse population of individuals.
+You may contact Talent Management and Operations for assistance with finding the sources that will reach a greater population of individuals to interest them in applying to VUMC.

 I believe that I am being subjected to discrimination in the workplace.
 Where can I go for guidance?

-VUMC policy prohibits discrimination on the basis of their race, sex, religion, color, national or ethnic origin, age, disability, military service, veteran status or genetic information in its employment Employee & Labor Relations is responsible for monitoring VUMC's compliance with this policy.
-Questions or concerns about alleged violations of the EEO/AA Policy should be directed to Employee & Labor Relations.
+VUMC policy prohibits discrimination on the basis of their race, sex, religion, color, national or ethnic origin, age, disability, military service, veteran status or genetic information in its employment.
+Employee & Labor Relations is responsible for monitoring VUMC's compliance with this policy.
+Questions or concerns about alleged violations should be directed to Employee & Labor Relations.

 Does VUMC give accommodations to persons with disabilities?